How much would you give to know?

 Sensitivity to your inner world is an asset that will stay with you for the rest of your life.
 It’s a continuous guide to your calling.
 It will always point you in the right direction and, like the autopilot on a plane, adjust your trajectory whenever you sway in the wrong direction.

 Things change.
-Your calling may fluctuate and grow.
+Your calling will fluctuate and grow.
 Careers and circumstances are rarely set in stone.

 But your inner voice is permanent.
 It will always tell you when your work is a true expression of your calling.
 And when it’s not.